MaximLippeveld/buzz/README.md

 standalone desktop apps with access to native system APIs.
 In the near future, Buzz will be available as a NW.js desktop app.

-**Paparse** Currently, only CSV input is supported.
-Papaparse is the most performant JavaScript library for loading CSV files.

 **Arquero** This is a fast JavaScript library for loading array-backed data tables.
 Buzz is being rewritten to use Arquero under the hood for faster data processing, and to allow Apache Arrow input formats.

 ## Buzz roadmap

-Buzz is in alpha-phase.
-The initial features and aim of the app are laid out, and a first working prototype is implemented.
+Buzz is in beta-phase.
+The initial features and aim of the app are laid out, and a first functional version of the app is implemented.

-The next milestone is the beta-phase.
-The following needs to be implemented to reach this phase:
-- Buzz needs to be fully backed by Arquero, allowing for input in CSV or Apache Arrow format.
-- Users need to be able to load their own datasets with a simple file selector.
-- New users should be given the option to load a demo dataset.

 In the long term, Buzz functionality needs to be expanded.
 However, the focus should always remain on the *exploration* of low-dimensional embeddings on a local